 So as the centenary of the Third Afghan War ends this year, it probably deserves to be better remembered than it currently is.

 For more on the Afghan War, Read Paul Macro’s book ‘Action at Badama Post’.
 (Use the code BADAMA on checkout to get a £4 discount).
+And read his other article on the Third Afghan War and the action at Badama Post here.

 And listen to Paul’s recent interview with BFBS Radio’s Richard Hatch just below to hear Paul talk about his book and the war in general.